IrynaSpyrydonova/acme-web-design/development-strategy.md

 ### Branches

-1. This user story was developed on a brach called `about_article_services`
+1. This user story was developed on a brach called `about_article_aside`
 2. It was merged to `master` when the feature was finished.

 ## HTML